Performance Enhancement, is it worth the risk?phcadmin

-Another way some athletes choose to improve their performances is through drugs.
+Another way some athletes choose to develop their performance enhancement is through drugs.
 As much as using a positive mindset has a wholly positive outcome, using drugs has a wholly negative outcome.
 Yes, performance might improve.
 Maybe even dramatically.
 But at what cost?
-Let’s have a look at the range of performance enhancing drugs out there, and what they do to the human body.
+Let’s have a look at the range of performance-enhancing drugs out there, and what they do to the human body.

-Since the 1960’s body builders have been using HGH (human growth hormone) Steroids and Insulin in order to get the ‘perfect’ body.
+Since the 1960’s bodybuilders have been using HGH (human growth hormone) Steroids and Insulin, and other performance enhancement drugs, in order to get the ‘perfect’ body.
 These drugs help in the development of muscle and muscle definition.
 However, there are some serious side effects.

-At the other end of the spectrum we have cyclists and triathletes, who are looking to maximize their cardiovascular function and minimize their body fat ratios.
+At the other end of the spectrum, we have cyclists and triathletes, who are looking to maximize their cardiovascular function and minimize their body fat ratios and may turn to performance enhancement drugs.
 Red blood cells carry oxygen to the muscles.
 If the amount of oxygen in the muscles can be increased their capacity and endurance can be improved.
 Substances like EPO (erythropoietin) help increase the red blood cell mass in the body, thereby increasing performance.
 However.
 This type of drug can dramatically increase the stress on the heart, increase the blood’s ability to clot, and cause strokes.
 It can also cause convulsions and damage the liver and pancreas.
 It has even been known to slow the heart rate to such an extent that it can stop beating during sleep.

 All in all, it is pretty clear the negatives outweigh the positives.
 If improving your performance in your chosen sport is important to you there are some healthy ways to go about it: